 * Ask God to anoint the Gospel as it goes forth via radio to the Burmese Shan.

-* Ask the Lord to raise up strong local churches among the Burmese Shan.
+* Ask the Lord to raise up strong local Christian fellowships among the Burmese Shan.

 They are concentrated throughout Shan State, in north-east Myanmar.
 In Thailand, they inhabit the provinces of Chiang Rai, Chiang Mai and Mae Hong Son.
 A small group lives on the other side of Thailand in Mukdahan Province.
 (Source: Peoples of the Buddhist World, 2004)